-Student members are encouraged to attend the Department's free face-to-face school council training, using the Improving School Governance modules to support them to undertake their role.
+Student members are encouraged to attend the Department's free virtual school council training, using the Improving School Governance modules and mini modules to support them to undertake their role.
 Training is also available online.

-For more information about training and access to online modules, see: School Council - Training and Good Governance on the Department's website at https://www2.education.vic.gov.au/pal/school-council-training/policy
+For more information about training and access to online modules, see: the Department's School Council - Training and Good Governance, Policy webpage https://www2.education.vic.gov.au/pal/school-council-training/policy.